GeorgeJM97/Yolov3-Underwater-Detection/README.md

-Big thanks to PJreddy, whose setup guide is instrumental.
+Big thanks to PJreddy, whose setup guide is instrumental, I have added this to the repo.
 Details of this project can be found on the report.

 For more info regarding the project itself, kindly refer to the project report